hollowdoor/dom_compose/README.md

 The `styleToHead` option sets whether to move a style tag to the head of the document if your template contains a style tag.
 The default is false.

+Make sure to set a unique id for your style tag.
+Without it you will get unexpected results.

 ```javascript
 import domCompose from 'dom-compose';
 //Here we set escape to not escape at all.